-Birmingham Children's Trust CIC was incorporated on 17 May 2017 and became independently operational on 1 April 2018.
+Birmingham Children's Trust (BCT) CIC was incorporated on 17 May 2017 and became independently operational on 1 April 2018.
 The Council is sole member of the company.
 However, as the company is an asset locked entity, the Council has no entitlement to any assets of the company.
-For the purposes of consolidation, the Council has used the Trust's draft accounts for 2023/24, as amended for alignment of accounting policies.
+At the time of publication of these draft statement of accounts BCT accounts for 2024/25 had not been received.
+For the purposes of consolidation, the Council has used the Trust's final accounts for 2023/24, as amended for alignment of accounting policies.
 Details of the outturn, before elimination of intra-group transactions, are set out below.